Get

 That’s simply not the case with a breed that is as headstrong as a Chihuahua.
 These dogs tend to have minds of their own and aren’t afraid to show off their spicy side.
 You might think that getting a Chihuahua for small children would be a fantastic idea.

 You also have to keep in mind that Chihuahuas are incredibly small.
-They do get hurt very easily, so they do best with children that are ages 6 and older.
-A Chihuahua mix would do very well in a house with a retired couple.
-These dogs absolutely love being the center of attention, no matter what they’re mixed with.
+They get hurt very easily and do not do well with boisterous play.
+A Chihuahua mix would do very well in a quieter household, for example, with a retired couple.
+These dogs love being the center of attention, no matter what they’re mixed with.

 Chihuahua dog standing on grass